allthingstalk/arduino-nbiot-rdk/readme.md

 > By default, the experiments will use Cbor to send data.
 You can toggle to a [binary payload]() (and decoding file at the receiving end) by (un)commenting your preferred method.

 ```
-// Uncomment your selected method for sending data
+// Select your preferred method of sending data
 #define CBOR
 //#define BINARY
 ```